 Dick lives in Norfolk County year-round and has outdoor hobbies to match every season.

 Angelle consulted for the Dutch government, advising Dutch greenhouse growers on all aspects of their business.
-In 1988 Angelle and her husband Clen started their own greenhouse business.
-In 1999 they immigrated to Canada.
-They bought a farm near Nixon, On, where they started a new greenhouse business growing potted plants.
+In 1988, Angelle and her husband Clen started their own greenhouse business.
+In 1999, they immigrated to Canada.
+They bought a farm near Nixon, Ontario, where they started a new greenhouse business growing potted plants.

 Angelle has a BSc in Horticulture from the Hogere Agrarische School Den Bosch in the Netherlands.

-Angelle is a supporter of Birds Canada and participates in Feeder Watch.
-Angelle served as chair of the Norfolk Owners Woodlot Association and she is a member of the Norfolk Field Naturalists.
+Angelle is a supporter of Birds Canada and participates in Feeder Watch, has served as chair of the Norfolk Owners Woodlot Association, and is a member of the Norfolk Field Naturalists.
 She is a member of the Rotary Club of Simcoe, where she is the secretary.

 Jeff is a law firm partner specializing in labour and employment law, representing both employers and senior executives.